Tri-Cities Triplets

-The Triple-Cities Triplets were a minor league baseball team in the northwest United States, located in Richland, Washington, one of the Tri-Cities.
+The Tri-Cities Triplets were a minor league baseball team in the northwest United States, located in Richland, Washington, one of the Tri-Cities.
 The Triplets were members of the Class A short-season Northwest League for four seasons, from 1983 through 1986.

 History

 After an eight year absence, professional baseball returned to the Tri-Cities area as New Jersey–based Big Six Sports purchased the Walla Walla Padres franchise following the 1982 season.
 Seeking a larger market and improved facilities, the new ownership group promptly moved the club west 60 mi to Richland, and took the outfield fence with them.
 The team adopted the unique name, Tri-Cities Triplets, and were an affiliate of the Texas Rangers.

 In their inaugural season in 1983, the team compiled a record, third in the Washington Division, jockeying with the Blue Mountain Bears down the stretch for the runner-up position.
 The team's home attendance was just shy of forty-nine thousand and they hosted the Northwest League All-Star Game.

 Tri-Cities continued their affiliation with the Rangers in 1984, and posted a league-best record of to win the Washington Division title.
 The Triplets hosted the Medford A's in the championship game on Labor Day.
 In a game with 34 hits, the Triplets had eighteen and outscored the A's 17–8 to claim the Northwest League crown.
 Coinciding with their on field success, home attendance exceeded fifty-two thousand.